David B. Culberson: Political career and military service

 Culberson was a member of the Texas Legislature from Upshur County during the 1859-60 session.
 Because Culberson opposed secession and his district favored it, he resigned his legislative seat.
 Despite his views on secession, when Texas did secede, Culberson raised the 18th Texas Infantry, and he became its commander with the rank of lieutenant colonel.
-The 18th Infantry saw combat at Vicksburg in 1862-63, but Culberson's health deteriorated and he was assigned to Austin as Adjutant General of Texas.
+The 18th Infantry saw combat at Vicksburg in 1862–63, but Culberson's health deteriorated and he was assigned to Austin as Adjutant General of Texas.
 In 1864, he was elected to the legislature from Cass, Titus, and Bowie counties and resigned his military position to rejoin the legislature.

 As a prominent Jefferson lawyer he was one of the defense attorneys in the Stockade Case of 1869, and he helped defend accused murderer Abe Rothschild in the Diamond Bessie murder trial.
 He worked to obtain the acquittal for treason of the then 16-year-old William Jesse McDonald, then of Rusk County, the later Texas Ranger.
 Culberson attended the Democratic state convention in 1868 and served as a presidential elector in the Presidential Election of 1872 pledged to Horace Greeley (who died before Texas' electoral votes could be cast) but casting his ballot ultimately for Benjamin Gratz Brown.
 Culberson was elected to the State Senate in 1873 representing Marion, Cass and Bowie Counties.
 In 1874, he ran for Congress from the 2nd District of Texas, and won.
 He resigned his Senate seat to go to Washington.

 In Congress

-Culberson served in the United States House of Representatives from 1875–1897, supporting prohibition and opposing federal interference in state government.
+Culberson served in the United States House of Representatives from 1875 to 1897, supporting prohibition and opposing federal interference in state government.
 In 1876, he favored the repeal of the Specie Act, and in 1888 he introduced antitrust legislation in Congress.
 He represented both the 2nd and later the 4th district and served as Chairman of the Judiciary Committee.

 Though in many ways, a populist himself, Culberson campaigned against the Populist Party which was quite strong in Texas in the 1890s.
 Culberson viewed them as a divisive force in state politics.